Menu

 Public Impact

-The Public Impact team aligns IGI’s genome-engineering innovations with societal values.
+The Public Impact team aligns IGI’s genome-engineering innovations with societal needs and values.

-The ability to rapidly transform agriculture and biomedicine gives rise to new societal and environmental considerations.
-We strive to understand and shape the impact of genome editing on society through research in social sciences and humanities, including ethics, law, and economics.
-We engage in public dialogue and policy creation through outreach to key stakeholders to ensure that genome-editing technology benefits everyone equitably.
+The revolutionary ability to transform agriculture and biomedicine gives rise to new societal and environmental considerations.
+We strive to understand and shape positive impacts of genome editing on society.

 Key Goals